88lex/sasync/README.md

 NEW VERSION OF SASYNC, 2.0
 I have not edited the README below to reflect the changes.
 Will do shortly

 You must use the new config file for the new script to work.
+Run `cp sasync.conf.default sasync.conf` and edit new config as needed.

 THE MAIN CHANGES ARE:
 sasync now allows rclone flag pass through. `sasync set1 --flag1 --flag2 --flag3`